OctopusDeploy/blog/blog/2018-08/octopus-and-netcore.md

 ## Build Servers

-Our TeamCity extension will already handle switching between `octo.exe` and `dotnet octo`, so you shouldn't need to change anything in your existing steps for `pack`,  `push` etc. You will have to work out a strategy for the `dotnet tool` command.
+Our TeamCity extension will already handle switching between `octo.exe` and `dotnet octo`, so you shouldn't need to change anything in your existing steps for `push`, `create-release` etc. You will have to work out a strategy for the `dotnet tool` command.
 You could run that as a script at the beginning of your build process, or you could have it pre-run on your build agents.
+Also coming very soon to the TeamCity extension is a separate `pack` step, for those who want to pack and then use a feed other than Octopus's internal feed (e.g. TeamCity's feed or Artifactory).

 The **v3.0** update of the VSTS extension includes the updates to support using `dotnet octo`.
 The changes include a move away from using PowerShell, which makes it compatible with build agents running operating systems like Linux.